stan-dev/design-docs/designs/opencl_kernel_generator.md

 # Motivation
 [motivation]: #motivation

-Using expression templates is much simpler than writing OpenCL kernels by hand and it does not require knowledge of OpenCL and parallel programming.
+OpenCL routines which do not require communication between threads and decompose into simple arithmetic operations follow a simple form.
+A JIT compiler that can take in arithmetic operations and create these OpenCL routines on the fly would be much simpler and more efficient than writing these OpenCL kernels by hand.

 Using one kernel for multiple operations is faster than using one kernel per operation.
 Each kernel must load its arguments from global global GPU memory and store results back.
 Memory